xevorte/id.react.dev/src/content/reference/react/useEffect.md

 If either `serverUrl` or `roomId` change, your Effect will reconnect to the chat using the new values.

-**[Reactive values](/learn/lifecycle-of-reactive-effects#effects-react-to-reactive-values) include props and all variables and functions declared directly inside of your component.** Since `roomId` and `serverUrl` are reactive values, you can't remove them from the dependencies.
-If you try to omit them and [your linter is correctly configured for React,](/learn/editor-setup#linting) the linter will flag this as a mistake you need to fix:
+**[Reactive values](/learn/lifecycle-of-reactive-effects#effects-react-to-reactive-values) include props dan all variables dan functions declared directly inside of your component.** Since `roomId` dan `serverUrl` are reactive values, you can't remove them from the dependencies.
+If you try to omit them dan [your linter is correctly configured for React,](/learn/editor-setup#linting) the linter will flag this as a mistake you need to fix:

 ```js {8}
 function ChatRoom({ roomId }) {